 How would this appeal to the background condition of many-sidedness work?
 Take the crises around those massive migrations of people that have been occurring.
 Bad policy mess: a reported 11 million people are in the U.S. illegally.
 Good policy mess: If that huge number is anywhere close to accurate, then there must be thousands—hundreds of thousands? a million? more? —who are already acting, not as objects of exclusion, but as if they were good U.S. citizens.

 In other words, labeling something a wicked intractable problem creates The Ultimate One-Sided Problem—it’s, well, intractable—for humans who are everything but one-sided.
-The one-siders of intractability took the generous notion of intractably human and scalped it.
+The one-siders of intractability took the generous, enriched notion of intractably human and scalped it.

 –Conventional risk analysts and crisis managers are quick to counter: “What do you mean we are one-sided?
 Good managers and analysts are always looking at the many sides of an issue and, in fact, we pride ourselves in seeking to bridge incompatible positions—and never more so than when the prospect of disaster raises the stakes!”